antonio59/aafairshare/docs/environment-config.md

 2. Ensure workflows specify the correct environment: `environment: production`
 3. Pass secrets to steps using environment variables or with parameters

-### In Netlify
+### In Vercel

-1. Go to your Netlify site settings
+1. Go to your Vercel project settings
-2. Navigate to Build & Deploy → Environment
+2. Navigate to Settings → Environment Variables
-3. Add environment variables for each environment
+3. Add the required environment variables:
+   - `VITE_SUPABASE_URL`
+   - `VITE_SUPABASE_ANON_KEY`
+   - `VITE_SENTRY_DSN`
+4. Choose the environments (Production, Preview, Development)
+5. Click "Save" to apply the changes

 ## Runtime Configuration